 So too short stories, which offer a kind of freedom, a dare to elbow boundaries, to see how far you can get constructing a glimpse of world, a moment, a character, a feeling, within a confined space – a bit like building a model ship inside a bottle.
 A lot of it is tweezer-work.
 On a practical level, short stories don’t take years (although some do.)
 This became more important after I developed a disability and was unable to think or write for a long time.
 I found my way back to parts of my old self through poetry, and doing monthly short book reviews for a local paper.
 Then to short stories.
 Now they’re a welcome side-trip from the long night drive of the novel.
 And if one of my stories is picked up by a journal or a competition, it’s a shot of fuel.

 The stories in Dreams They Forgot are all so provocative, yet quite varied.
-Can you tell us about how dreamed you up the characters and the stories?
+Can you tell us about how you dreamed up the characters and the stories?

 I don’t set out to be provocative.
 I just write about what catches my attention, often several seemingly unconnected things which quietly tendril their way into the same piece, hopefully enough to spin a few ideas into images and plot.
 I’m drawn to misfits and outsiders who experience the world at a different tilt.
 These 23 stories have been written over several years.
 I like to roam about in time and place, and see where it leads.
 If the stories don’t work, they’re not wasted.
 I put them aside, peer at them occasionally, and chip off anything still glittering.